EthanC2/linucxx/docs/structures/range.md

 of structures are templated to function as general-purpose start and end structure.
 For example, the example ranges program uses a range of the enum class `Day` (`InclusiveRange<Day>`) to define the weekdays.
 Note that unlike spans, ranges do not maintain a reference to a structure.

+Note to self: add specializations for floating-point types.

 ```cpp
 enum class Day
 {